 CredentialsRequest CRs in the release image for the version of OKD that you are running or installing, create corresponding credentials in the underlying cloud provider, and create Kubernetes Secrets in the correct namespaces to satisfy all

-Using manual mode allows each cluster component to have only the permissions it requires, without storing an administrator-level credential in the cluster.
-This mode also does not require connectivity to the AWS public IAM endpoint.
+Using manual mode with long-term credentials allows each cluster component to have only the permissions it requires, without storing an administrator-level credential in the cluster.
+This mode also does not require connectivity to services such as the AWS public IAM endpoint.
 However, you must manually reconcile permissions with new release images for every upgrade.

 For information about configuring your cloud provider to use manual mode, see the manual credentials management options for your cloud provider.

 An AWS, global Azure, or GCP cluster that uses manual mode might be configured to use short-term credentials for different components.
 For more information, see Manual mode with short-term credentials for components.